anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Price is what you pay.
-Value is what you get.
+Quote: If you spend too much time thinking about a thing, you'll never get it done.

-By: Warren Buffett
+By: Bruce Lee